 Sadly we do not have any photos of the aircraft while stationed at Udorn Air Base.

 56-929 (c/n 1217)

 This Starfighter was one of the 12 additional Starfighters delivered to 435TFS at Udorn AB on July 22nd, 1966.
 It received overhaul a number of times, including from 23 August till late August and from 17 till 26 October 1966.
 On November 16th it encountered a ground incident of which no details are known.
 In fact it could return to the squadron soon after.
 At the end of its days in Udorn it got "MARGARET" applied as nickname on its nose.
+This name was chosen by its pilot Arthur K. Poe.
+It was the name of his beloved wife.
 Beneath a photo of the aircraft just after delivery to 198 TFS at Muniz in 1967 by Jesús González Cano.

 56-932 (c/n 1220)